Lightner Witmer: First psychological clinic

-Witmer opened the first Psychological Clinic at the University of Pennsylvania in 1896, with the purpose of studying children who had either learning or behavior problems.
-Witmer's main participants were children who attended public schools from Philadelphia and surrounding areas, and who were brought to the clinic by their teachers or parents.
-Witmer's clinic was appreciated by many, as it proactively employed psychology.
-In the clinic, Witmer regularly dealt with issues such as speech difficulties, sleep disturbances, behavioral problems, hyperactivity and refusal to stay in school.
+Witmer opened the first psychological clinic at the University of Pennsylvania in 1896 to study children with learning or behavioral challenges.
+Witmer's main participants were children who attended public schools in Philadelphia and the surrounding areas and were brought to the clinic by their teachers or parents.
+Witmer's clinic was appreciated by many because it proactively applied psychology.
+In the clinic, Witmer regularly dealt with issues such as speech difficulties, sleep disturbances, behavioral problems, hyperactivity, and refusal to stay in school.
 Every child was given a complete mental and physical examination, which often ruled out physiological symptoms.
-His method of improving children with psychological problems involved breaking down information to a level that they could understand.
-He would focus on particular problems and work with the child in that area, often improving several areas at once.
+His method of aiding children with psychological problems involved breaking down information to a level that they could understand.
+He would focus on specific problems and work with the child in those areas, often improving several areas at once.

-In 1907 Witmer founded the journal The Psychological Clinic.
+In 1907, Witmer founded the journal The Psychological Clinic.
 In its first issue, he published the article "Clinical Psychology", which explained its definition in the following way:

 Although clinical psychology is clearly related to medicine, it is quite as closely related to sociology and pedagogy...
 An abundance of material for scientific study fails to be utilized, because the interest of psychologists is elsewhere engaged, and those in constant touch with the actual phenomena do not possess the training necessary to make the experience and observation of scientific value...I have borrowed the word "clinical" from medicine because it is the term I can find to indicate the character of the method which I deem necessary for this work.

-Witmer's "Clinical Psychology" was published and got a lot of attention, because it dealt with the study of individual children.
-In his article, Witmer presented the idea that all kinds of children (smart or mentally retarded) could reach their full potential with help.
+Witmer's "Clinical Psychology" was published and received a lot of attention because it focused on the study of individual children.
+In his article, Witmer presented the idea that all kinds of children (smart or intellectually disabled) could reach their full potential with help.
 He included definitions of retardation using two different terms: "physiological retardation" referred to individuals who had not acquired a normal development for their chronological ages, whereas the other term, "pedagogical retardation", referred to children who did not develop their full capacities when they reached adulthood.